Give an account of the main characteristics of Sanskrit literature

 Classical Sanskrit literature flourished during the Gupta period (4th to 6th centuries CE) and is characterized by its refinement, sophistication, and diversity of genres.
 This period saw the composition of literary masterpieces in various genres, including poetry (Kavya), drama (Nataka), prose (Gadya), and grammar (Vyakarana).
 Notable works include Kalidasa’s “Shakuntala” (a play), Bharavi’s “Kiratarjuniya” (an epic poem), and Bana’s “Harshacharita” (a biography).

-READ ALSO: Write a note on Natural and Cultural Landscape
+READ ALSO: Write a note on the Hawthorne experiments of Elton Mayo

 Alankara Shastra